Loving God Above All

 Calming the Storm

-Tuesday of the Thirteenth Week of Ordinary Time
+Tuesday of the Thirteenth Week in Ordinary Time

 Imagine you were out on the sea with the Apostles.
 You were a fisherman and spent countless hours on the sea throughout your life.
 Some days the sea was exceptionally calm and other days there were big waves.
 But this day was unique.
 These waves were huge and crashing and you feared that things would not end well.
 So, with the others on the boat, you woke Jesus in a panic hoping that He would save you.